Your journey is unique, and the joy awaiting you will be worth every moment

 Medications and Male Infertility

-The consumption of many medications may have an effect on a male patient’s fertility.
-Further, if the patient indulges in the usage of banned medication, the effects can be adverse.
+The consumption of many medications may affect a male patient’s fertility.
+Further, if the patient indulges in banned medication, the effects can be adverse.
 These must be avoided at every turn.
-Some of the drugs that cause infertility are Testosterone, Anabolic steroids, Alcohol, Tobacco, Marijuana, Narcotics, 5-Alpha-reductase inhibitors, Alpha-blockers, Ketoconazole, and more.
+Some of the drugs that cause infertility are Testosterone, Anabolic steroids, Alcohol, Tobacco, Marijuana, Narcotics, 5-alpha-reductase inhibitors, Alpha-blockers, Ketoconazole, and more.

 Sexual Dysfunction and Infertility

-Erectile dysfunction, is one of the most prevalent and well known of the world’s fertility issues.
-When a male patient is affected by it, his sexual organ does not become or stay firm during sexual intercourse.
+Erectile dysfunction is one of the most prevalent and well-known of the world’s fertility issues.
+When a male patient is affected by it, his reproductive organ does not stay firm during sexual intercourse.
 High blood pressure, diabetes, blood vessel diseases, surgery that affects a man’s genitals or bladder, nerve problems or injury, hormonal problems, and depression are the main causes of erectile dysfunction.

 Immunological Infertility